Personal Critical Illness Insurance in Alberta

 What does critical illness insurance cost in Alberta?

-Costs vary substantially by age, sex, smoking status, health, coverage amount, and term length.
-As a rough benchmark: a healthy non-smoking 35-year-old can typically get $100,000 of 20-year term critical illness coverage for somewhere around $35-65 per month.
-Permanent coverage with return-of-premium options costs significantly more.
+Cost varies by age, sex, smoking status, health, coverage amount, and term length.
+As a rough benchmark, a healthy non-smoking 35-year-old can usually get $100,000 of 20-year term critical illness coverage for somewhere around $35-65 per month.
+Permanent with ROP costs significantly more.
 We pull real quotes from multiple insurers so you see actual numbers for your situation.

 Is critical illness insurance worth it if I have group benefits at work?

-Group critical illness coverage exists at some employers but is usually a low amount ($25,000-$50,000) and disappears if you leave the job.
-It's a useful supplement but rarely sufficient on its own — most clients use group coverage as a baseline on top of an individual policy they own personally.
-The individual policy travels with you regardless of where you work.
+Group critical illness coverage exists at some employers but the amount is usually small ($25,000-$50,000) and disappears if you leave the job.
+Useful as a supplement, rarely enough on its own.
+Most clients keep the group coverage and add an individual policy that travels with them regardless of where they work.

 What if I have a pre-existing condition?

 Depends on the condition.
-Many pre-existing conditions — controlled high blood pressure, well-managed diabetes, treated and resolved past conditions — are insurable, often at standard or moderately higher rates.
-Some conditions are excluded entirely or require waiting periods.
-Family history of cancer, heart disease, or other major conditions can affect underwriting too.
-We'll help you figure out the right path based on your specific health history.
+Plenty of pre-existing conditions — controlled high blood pressure, well-managed diabetes, treated and resolved past conditions — are insurable, often at standard or moderately higher rates.
+Some conditions are excluded entirely or come with waiting periods.
+Family history of cancer, heart disease, or other major conditions can also affect underwriting.
+We help you figure out the right path based on your specific health history.

 Do I get a payout for any cancer diagnosis?

-No — and this is important to understand.
-Most policies cover "life-threatening cancer" with specific definitions excluding certain early-stage cancers, non-melanoma skin cancers, and some non-invasive forms.
-Many policies offer a partial benefit (10-25% of the face amount) for early-stage cancers like ductal carcinoma in situ.
+No, and this is important.
+Most policies cover "life-threatening cancer" using specific definitions that exclude certain early-stage cancers, non-melanoma skin cancers, and some non-invasive forms.
+Many policies pay a partial benefit (10-25% of the face amount) for early-stage cancers like ductal carcinoma in situ.
 Reading the actual policy definitions matters more than reading the marketing summary.

 What's the waiting period?

-Most policies require you to survive 30 days after diagnosis to be eligible for the benefit (some conditions have longer waiting periods).
-The 30-day requirement exists because critical illness is meant to fund recovery, not be a parallel life insurance policy.
-If you're considering whether you need both life insurance and critical illness, the answer for most Albertans is yes — they cover different scenarios.
+Most policies require you to survive 30 days after diagnosis to be eligible for the benefit.
+Some conditions have longer waiting periods.
+The 30-day requirement exists because critical illness is meant to fund recovery, not act as a parallel life insurance policy.
+If you're wondering whether you need both life insurance and critical illness, the answer for most Albertans is yes.
+They cover different scenarios.

 How is the benefit taxed?